jperkel/mymanuscript/manuscript.md

 ## Abstract

 To provide a working example for an [article on collaborative science writing](https://www.nature.com/articles/d41586-020-00916-6) platforms, we created this demonstration document.
-The article was published 31 March 2020 in _Nature_.
+The article was published 31 March 2020 in _Nature_ [@doi:10.1038/d41586-020-00916-6].
 We encourage readers to explore and [contribute to this document](https://jperkel.github.io/mymanuscript/#contributing-to-an-existing-manubot-project), as detailed in the Methods section below.

 ## Introduction